guildai/guildai/guild/tests/batch-fail-on-trial-error.md

     INFO: [guild] Running trial ...: error.py (fail=yes)
     FAIL
     ERROR: [guild] Trial ... exited with an error (1) - see log for details
-    ERROR: [guild] Stopping batch because a trial failed (remaining staged trials may be started as needed)
+    ERROR: [guild] Stopping batch because a trial failed (pending trials can be started as needed)
     <exit 1>